Ernest Crichlow

-Ernest Crichlow (June 19, 1914 – November 10, 2005) was an American social realist artist.
+Ernest Crichlow (June 19, 1914 – November 10, 2005) was an American social realist artist known for his narrative paintings and illustrations from the Depression-era, which focused on social injustice and the realities faced by African Americans.

 Early life and career

-Crichlow was born in Brooklyn, New York, in 1914 to Barbadian immigrants.
+Ernest Crichlow was born in Brooklyn, New York, in 1914 to Barbadian immigrants.
+He was the second child of nine children.
+Crichlow's father was a skilled mason and cricketer.
+With Crichlow's interesting in drawing beginning during his youth, his parents encouraged him to pursue art.
 He studied art at the School of Commercial Illustrating and Advertising Art in New York and New York University.
 Crichlow started work as an artist in a studio sponsored by Works Progress Administration's Federal Art Project.
 Augusta Savage was an early patron of his work, as was the case for many of the artists of the Harlem Renaissance.

 Career

 His first exhibition was in 1938 in the Harlem Community Center in Harlem, New York.
 One of his best known works, the lithograph Lovers III shows a young black woman being harassed in her bedroom by a member of the Ku Klux Klan.
 Crichlow's work was exhibited in the 1939 New York World's Fair and in the Library of Congress the following year.